 Then one of my “friends” said, “I wish I was cold like you and not have feelings for anyone.”
 I did not think of myself as cold or without feelings, I just thought I have yet to meet the right person that would eventually light a firework in my heart or a tingling in my loins.
 I went to prom by myself and graduated high school never having an actual relationship.

 Second, my mother took be to a drag show in the West Village a week before my 18th birthday and I fell in love.
-I was so attracted to these confident performers who were all so beautiful ,funny, and edgy.
+I was so attracted to these confident performers who were all so beautiful, funny, and edgy.
 It was awesome to see so many people shaking up gender roles, it was their personalities that really got me and I did not want to leave.
 We did not have this in Westchester, NY so this exposure awoke something inside me.

 Despite, my distant exploration and discovery, I would not have guessed the person that would eventually win my heart was under my nose the whole time.
 Austin and I worked together for several months and had started to develop more of a friendship before I started college.
 I thought he was loud and talked too much, but we ended up having a lot in common.
 The majority of the staff thought he might be gay just because he was mildly effeminate and was affectionate towards everybody.
-One of his best friends would always visit him and a lot of people assumed that was his partner.
+One of his closest friends would always visit him and a lot of people assumed that was his partner.
 He quickly ended up becoming one of my good friends and before either of us really realized, we were courting then officially dating towards the end of my first semester.

 So that’s my story.
 Keep being you, my friend!